shubhangi9238/Prodigy_WD_02/README.md

-# Prodigy_WD_02

-This is a StopWatch Project created using HTML, CSS and JavaScript.
+# This is a StopWatch project created using HTML, CSS and JavaScript.